I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Left-handed ice hockey players can use left-handed sticks.
 But, here’s an interesting puzzler courtesy of The New York Times: “According to sales figures from stick manufacturers, a majority of Canadian hockey players shoot left-handed, and a majority of American players shoot right-handed.
 No reason is known for this disparity, which cuts across all age groups and has persisted for decades.”

 A skilled left-foot dominant player will have professional coaches fighting for their services.
 There’s big money to be had.
-Two of the greatest soccer players ever, Diego Maradona and Lionel Messi are lefties.
+One of the world’s greatest soccer players ever, Diego Maradona, was a lefty, as is Lionel Messi.

 A left-handed hitter is already a couple of paces closer to first base than a right-hander and the momentum of his swing will help the start of his run.
 Over a season of 162 games that slight edge makes a difference.